The future of apps:

 DeclarativeUI for Desktop

-In the meantime, while we wait for the Web version, JetBrains already announced Compose for Desktop, which allows the development of desktop apps on Windows, macOs and Linux.
+In the meantime, JetBrains has already released Compose for Desktop, which is now in Alpha.
+It allows the development of desktop apps for Windows, macOs and Linux.

-In terms of desktop, it’s important to note that SwiftUI has already macOS support out of the box.
-Any UI you write with SwiftUI is seamlessly adapted to iOS, macOS, tvOS, watchOS.
-We can expect the same seamless adaptation from JetpackCompose on all platforms (Android, Desktop and Web).
+In terms of desktop, SwiftUI already supports macOS out of the box.
+Any UI you write with SwiftUI adapts (with minor changes) to iOS, macOS, tvOS, watchOS.

 It’s easy to envision a near future where Compose and SwiftUI will be the only 2 UI frameworks you need to be able to write first-class apps on any platform.